houndhunger/project-path/README.md

 ### Unsolved Bugs

 - **Admin Styling Issue on Heroku Deployment**
-  - **Problem**: Static files, including CSS for the admin panel, were not being applied correctly after deploying the application to Heroku, causing the admin interface to appear unstyled.
+  - **Problem**: Static files, including CSS for the admin panel, are uploaded to Cloudinary, were not being applied correctly after deploying the application to Heroku, causing the admin interface to appear unstyled.
   - **Solution**: Pending investigation and update to ensure static files are properly configured and served on Heroku for correct styling in the admin panel.

 ## Testing